iurysza/module-graph/README.md

     // ),
     // )

-    // You can add additional graphs.
+    // You can include additional graphs.
     // A separate graph will be generated for each config below.
     // graph(
     //     readmePath = "./README.md",